MantisWare/YetiForceCRM-Migration/Readme.md

 ### Scripts to migrate vTiger 6.x to YetiForce 1.1

-#### You follow these steps to migrate a vTiger 6.1 system, that was upgraded from version 6.0, to YetiForce 1.1.
+#### Follow these steps to migrate a vTiger 6.1 system, that was upgraded from version 6.0, to YetiForce 1.1.

 1. Make a backup of your existing system, both files and database!!!!!!!  **ONCE STARTED THERE IS NO WAY BACK!!**